QuentinRa/blog.quentinra.dev/programming-languages/low-level/c/networking/index.md

 <div class="row row-cols-md-2"><div>

-Both the code for the client and the server are starting from the same template, regardless of the type of socket.
+Both the code for the client and the server start from the same template, regardless of the type of socket.

 ```c
 #include <sys/socket.h>